 A. No. In order to qualify for a loan you must be enrolled at least half time (6 credits).
 However, it is possible to receive a Pell grant award for less than half time if eligible.

-A. Students at LCSC are selected for verification in two ways per federal regulations.
-Students may be selected based on certain criteria established through the Quality Assurance Program or if the Financial Aid Office detects any conflicting or incomplete information in incoming FAFSA information.
+A. Students are selected to have their FAFSA information verified based on criteria set by federal regulations or if the Financial Aid Office detects any conflicting or incomplete information in incoming FAFSA information.